sdorra/airline/guide/index.md

 Where `X.Y.Z` is your desired version, the current stable release is `{{ site.version }}`

-### Simple Command Example
+### Your First Command

-At its most basic defining a command in Airline means adding the `@Command` annotation to a class.
+At its most basic defining a command in Airline means adding some annotation to a class.

-Let's take a look at `GettingStarted.java`
+Let's take a look at `GettingStarted.java`:

 ```java
 package com.github.rvesse.airline.examples.userguide;